The culture of experimentation: from digital products to the creation of new companies.

 3. What if we do it from a large corporation?

 When this approach is applied in the context of a Corporate Venture Builder, the advantages multiply.
 Experimenting from (or alongside) a large company allows access to resources, channels, data, and knowledge that a traditional startup does not have.
-But above all, it allows concepts to be validated more quickly, more deeply, and more aligned with the real market context.
+But, above all, it allows for faster, deeper, and more market-aligned validation of concepts.

 Among the most relevant benefits are: